JaBarosin/NodeApp/README.md

   }

 ```
+_NOTE: cbctl_validate_helper.py can be found in the above jenkins repo inside the 'app' folder_

-###Getting Started
+### Getting Started

-**Setup Jenkins**
+#### Setup Jenkins

 Clone and install https://github.com/JaBarosin/jenkins or offical Jenkins docker IMAGE

 NOTE: if using the offical Jenkins docker image you will need to create a directory '/var/jenkins_home/app/' and copy the cbctl_validate_helper.py from https://github.com/JaBarosin/jenkins/tree/master/app

 **Install additional Jenkins Plugins**